This is not a drill

 - will NOT need to retest to maintain their status.
 Caveat: teams that do no S.T.A.R.
 Team field work for over a year will be asked to re-test before they restart field work

-Thanks to the City of Beaverton (SW) and Personal Beast (SE) we have two potential practice locations.
-Scheduling these practices has proved to be an on-going challenge, but we’re doing our best.
+Scheduling practices has proved to be an on-going challenge, but we’re doing our best.

 - In 2019 we sent SEVEN of our handlers to the 3-day 2019 Portland ClickerExpo (and we were chosen by Karen Pryor Clicker Training as the local partner charity – woo hoo!).

-- In 2018 two of our handlers attended an online TagTeach seminar, and we started saving our money for the 2019 ClickerExpo in Portland.
+- In 2018 we attended Grisha Stewarts workshop on consent – “Don’t Grab the Pussycat”.
+Two of our handlers attended an online TagTeach seminar, and we started saving our money for the 2019 ClickerExpo in Portland.

 - In 2017 our first seminar (on-line) was on Errorless Learning.
 Three of our handlers attended the 2017 Clicker!Expo in Portland, one of our favorite training events!